WPBeginner

 Adding Smooth Scroll to Top Effect with jQuery in WordPress

-To add a smooth scroll to top effect, we will be using jQuery, some CSS and a single line of HTML code in your WordPress theme.
-First open a text editor like Notepad.
-Create a file and save it as smoothscroll.js.
-Copy and paste this code in the file:
+To add the smooth scroll-top effect, we will use jQuery, some CSS, and a single line of HTML code in your WordPress theme.

 jQuery(document).ready(function($){